ppy/osu-wiki/wiki/People/Beatmap_Nominators/en.md

 [Yf]: /wiki/shared/Insane-f.png "Yes"
 [Ym]: /wiki/shared/Insane-m.png "Yes"

-Beatmap Nomination Group
+Beatmap Nominators
 ========================

-The **Beatmap Nomination Group**, more commonly referred to as the BNG, is a group in charge of [beatmap nomination](/wiki/Submissions/Beatmap_Ranking_Procedure).
-Individual members are commonly referred to as Beatmap Nominators, or BNs.
+The **Beatmap Nominators** are a group in charge of [beatmap nomination](/wiki/Submissions/Beatmap_Ranking_Procedure).
+Individual members are sometimes referred to by the acronym *BN*.

 Formerly, they were considered as part of the volunteer moderation team.
 On the 22nd of August, 2014, they were split from their moderation duties to focus completely on the modding and ranking process.

-The Beatmap Nomination Group is split into two tiers based on their level of proven expertise.
+The Beatmap Nominators is split into two tiers based on their level of proven expertise.
 These two tiers have different privileges and responsibilities.

 At the moment, **only the osu!standard Beatmap Nominators are split according to tiers.** Other gamemodes will receive their tier splits at a later date.